Red Lentil Recipes

 Lentil Bolognese

-Make it a Full Plate Meal: Plate with whole wheat pasta.
+Make it a Full Plate Meal: Top your favorite whole wheat pasta with this lentil bolognese.
 Steamed broccoli and a large tossed salad would finish the meal off nicely.
-If you're trying to control blood sugar, use spaghetti squash instead of the pasta.

-75% fiber foods – onions, garlic, tomato paste, red lentils, crushed tomatoes, fresh basil/fresh parsley, spaghetti squash, broccoli, salad
+75% water-fiber foods – onions, garlic, tomato paste, red lentils, crushed tomatoes, fresh basil/fresh parsley, spaghetti squash, broccoli, salad

 25% foods – whole wheat pasta, walnuts, cooking wine, olive oil